deniz-birlikci/deception_RL/README.md

 We propose that language models can learn basic game theory and, more importantly **learn to deceive** other language models with RL.
-We propose this through a game of SecretHitler, where you win the game with the odds stacked against you if you can effectively deceive and strategize against your opponent.
+We propose this through a game of Secret Impostor, where you win the game with the odds stacked against you if you can effectively deceive and strategize against your opponent.

 ## Game Engine